 Organizations need to understand current good manufacturing practices and how they align with other systems - and the other 'x's of GxP - for total quality management to discover an approach which eliminates risk and scales effectively.

 RELATED READING: What is GxP in the life sciences industry?

 Design over inspection

 The premise of cGMP is that the quality system is based on the principles of Quality by Design instead of Quality by Inspection.

-If you’ve been in the pharmaceutical industry for a decade or more, you will recognize that “design over inspection” is a relatively new principle within the cGMP.
-The FDA added the principle of “Quality by Design” (QbD) in 2011, following the success of a multi-year QbD pilot program and the success of the ICH Q8, Q9, and Q10 guidelines.
+If you’ve been in the pharmaceutical industry for a decade or more, you will recognize that “design over inspection” is a relatively new principle within current good manufacturing practice.
+The FDA added the principle of “Quality by Design” (QbD) in 2011, following the success of a multi-year QbD pilot program and the success of the ICH Q8, Q9 and Q10 guidelines.
 But what does it mean?

 Quality by Design means building control into your processes, instead of relying on inspection to capture deviations or risks.